 Tips for Cooking Crispy Skin Salmon to Perfection

 - Use the Proper Pan - This is a time when a good cast-iron frypan comes in handy.
 A well-seasoned cast-iron pan works very much like a non-stick pan but can handle a higher heat which is needed to get that crisp skin.
 You can also use a heavy-bottom stainless pan.
 If you get the pan hot enough, and you need to get the pan hot for the skin to crisp, you shouldn't have any problem with the skin/fish sticking to the pan.
-While there are many non-stick skillets that do not have coatings, you want to make sure you use one with a heavy bottom for even heat.
+While many non-stick skillets do not have coatings, you want to make sure you use one with a heavy bottom for even heat.
 Do not use a coated non-stick pan such as Teflon® as they are not intended for higher heat.

 - Make sure the skin is dry - Just like cooking scallops or browning meat, having your protein dry counts.
 Dry the skin well with paper towels.
 Putting the filet in the refrigerator, skin side up helps dry the skin even more.
 So if time permits, place your filets in the refrigerator for an hour or so.